 Up next is the “Know It!” test.
 Here, you read a word or phrase in English and record yourself saying it in Chinese.
 Once again the app crashes every time I try to record my voice.
 I emailed support about this problem and they suggested I uninstall and reinstall the app.
 That didn’t work and I didn’t try to figure out another solution.

 Moving forward is the quiz.
-This is a five question quiz multiple choice quiz and seems alright.
+This is a five question multiple choice quiz and seems okay-ish.
 I actually got into a debate about the question below with my Chinese girlfriend.
 Regardless, I think the example they chose for this beginner quiz was a pretty poor choice.

 Finally, there’s a second “Play It (Extra) section.
 This is exactly the same as the first “Play It!” section.
 Not sure why this is here.